Arnold Schwarzenegger: Governor of California

 Schwarzenegger's early victories included repealing an unpopular increase in the vehicle registration fee as well as preventing driver's licenses from being given out to illegal immigrants, but later he began to feel the backlash when powerful state unions began to oppose his various initiatives.
 Key among his reckoning with political realities was a special election he called in November 2005, in which four ballot measures he sponsored were defeated.
 Schwarzenegger accepted personal responsibility for the defeats and vowed to continue to seek consensus for the people of California.
-He would later comment that "no one could win if the opposition raised 160 million dollars to defeat you".
+He later commented that "no one could win if the opposition raised 160 million dollars to defeat you".
 The U.S. Supreme Court later found the public employee unions' use of compulsory fundraising during the campaign had been illegal in Knox v.
 Service Employees International Union, Local 1000.

-Schwarzenegger, against the advice of fellow Republican strategists, appointed a Democrat, Susan Kennedy, as his Chief of Staff.
-He gradually moved towards a more politically moderate position, determined to build a winning legacy with only a short time to go until the next gubernatorial election.

 Schwarzenegger ran for re-election against Democrat Phil Angelides, the California State Treasurer, in the 2006 elections, held on November 7, 2006.
 Despite a poor year nationally for the Republican party, Schwarzenegger won re-election with 56.0% of the vote compared with 38.9% for Angelides, a margin of well over 1 million votes.
 Around this time, many commentators saw Schwarzenegger as moving away from the right and towards the center of the political spectrum.
-After hearing a speech by Schwarzenegger at the 2006 Martin Luther King Jr. Day breakfast, in which Schwarzenegger said, in part "How wrong I was when I said everyone has an equal opportunity to make it in America [...] the state of California does not provide (equal) education for all of our children", San Francisco mayor & future governor of California Gavin Newsom said that "[H]e's becoming a Democrat [...
-H]e's running back, not even to the center.
-I would say center-left".
+After hearing a speech by Schwarzenegger at the 2006 Martin Luther King Jr. Day breakfast, in which Schwarzenegger said, in part "How wrong I was when I said everyone has an equal opportunity to make it in America ... the state of California does not provide [equal] education for all of our children", San Francisco mayor and future governor of California Gavin Newsom said: "He's becoming a Democrat ...
+He's running back, not even to the center.
+I would say center-left."

 Some speculated that Schwarzenegger might run for the United States Senate in 2010, as his governorship would be term-limited by that time.
 Such rumors turned out to be false.